Category Archives: Interviews

 DB: It depends how deep into a line you want to go.
 I’m a completist so I get it all.
 I’m not collecting everything packaged or the variations as most planes were packaged in multiple ways.
 The main issue is the fact most people don’t seem fussed by this line and there is virtually no information out there about what a complete collection looks like.

 OB: I’ve covered the comic here on the OiNK Blog.
-It was my favourite (non-OiNK) comic as a child and holds up brilliantly today, but you didn’t know about it until you saw my reviews, is that right?
+It was my favourite (non-OiNK) comic as a child and holds up brilliantly today, but you didn’t know about it until you saw the blog, is that right?

 DB: I didn’t know it went for as long as it did.
 Same with the TV show, I just saw the one on VHS, but there are still episodes I have not seen as they don’t exist on the net or DVD.